2 Feb - 12 Dec 2020

 This play is an adaptation of Tim Bowden's biography of this legendary character, One Crowded Hour: Neil Davis, Combat Cameraman.

-This is a cracking, colorful story of a charismatic larrikin.
+One Crowded Hour is a cracking, colorful story of a charismatic larrikin.
 It is an intimate show with a cast of four excellent actors and featuring footage shot by Davis in his outstanding career.